ziginfo/TouchOSC-Layouts/AbletonLive/README.md

 ---
 **About Feedback from the Live-Session :**
 For many Feedbacks there is a "start_listen" feature which tells Live to send Feedback as soon as there are any changes in the session (for example : Names, Volumes, Mutes, Solo etc etc).
 Most of these "start_listens" are activated automatically, when the TouchOSC-Layout goes online.
 Others may be activated manually with the "Sync Many" Button.
 And there are some parameters and values that cannot be followed automatically.
-This is the case for the Device-Parameters and also for the "Aux-Send" Levels.
-To have continuous Feedback also for them I added a continuous feedback-request for each.
+This is the case for the "Device-Parameters" and  for the "Aux-Send" Levels; and also for the "Fired-Clips"-Feedback To have continuous Feedback also for them I added a continuous feedback-request for each.
 You can set the Feedback-Rate (from slow to fast, classically at 3, 1 or   0,5 seconds.

 ---
 Please contact me if you have any suggestions, demands or requests and any help is always welcome !!